isaacnmm/pestpolicy-hugo2XX/content/posts/problem-growing-grass-under-crabapple-trees/index.md

 layout: post
 ---

 Few things enhance a landscape quite like a beautiful, mature tree.
 Crabapple trees, with their stunning spring blossoms, attractive summer foliage, and vibrant fall fruit, are particularly beloved for their ornamental value.
-However, beneath their charming canopy often lies a common [gardening](https://pestpolicy.com/how-and-when-to-trim-a-monkey-grass-border/) conundrum: the struggle to grow a healthy, lush lawn.
+However, beneath their charming canopy often lies a common [gardening](https://pestpolicy.com/how-and-when-to-trim-a-monkey-grass-border/)conundrum: the struggle to grow a healthy, lush lawn.

 If you've ever tried to cultivate green grass under your crabapple tree only to be met with sparse, patchy, or yellowing turf, you're experiencing a widespread issue.